sergeyklay/gstore/README.rst

    $ gstore --token "$TOKEN" --user "$GH_USER" ~/backup

-Unless you set the ``GSTORE_DIR`` environment variable and don't provide *target*, gstore will sync all the repositories to current working directory.:
+Unless you set the ``GSTORE_DIR`` environment variable and don't provide *target*, Gstore will sync all the repositories to current working directory.:

 .. code-block:: bash